Skip Menu

 What types of ventilation are available?

 Spot ventilation in bathrooms and kitchens is another approach used to control humidity (moisture) and odors.
-Most building codes require that all bath and kitchen exhaust fans vent to the outside—not just into an attic or crawl space.
-Nearly all exhaust fans in standard construction are ineffective if they do not vent to the outside and are a prime contributor to interior moisture problems for buildings in hot, humid and mixed, humid climates.
+Most building codes require that all bath and kitchen exhaust fans vent to the outside, not just into an attic or crawl space.
+Nearly all exhaust fans in standard construction are ineffective if they do not vent to the outside and are a prime contributor to interior moisture problems for buildings in hot-humid and mixed-humid climates.
 General guidelines call for providing a minimum of 50 cubic feet per minute (cfm) intermittent air flow for baths and 100 cfm intermittent for kitchens.
-Manufacturers typically show the cfm rating for any exhaust fan on the outside of the box or on the installation instructions.
+Manufacturers typically show the cfm rating for any exhaust fan on the outside of the box or within the installation instructions.
 Overventilation can cause unwanted air to be drawn into the home, leading to energy inefficiency and humidity problems.
 To allow for proper run times, purchase an exhaust fan or ventilator with a humidistat or timer.
-Exhaust fans can be noisy so consider the level of fan noise, rated by sones.
-Choose a fan with a sone rating of 2.0 or less; top quality models are often below 0.5 sones.
-See http://www.nrel.gov/docs/fy03osti/26466.pdf for more helpful information on spot ventilation.

-Improving spot ventilation will help control specific moisture problems but it may not provide adequate ventilation for the entire building.
-Another type of ventilation—whole-house—can exhaust air from the kitchen, baths, bedrooms and the living area.
+Another type of ventilation, whole-house, can exhaust air from the kitchen, baths, bedrooms and the living area.
 Whole-home ventilation systems are usually classified as exhaust ventilation if the system forces inside air out of the home, supply ventilation if the systems forces outside air into the home, or balanced ventilation if the system forces equal quantities of air into and out of the home.
 These systems can provide fresh, filtered, outside air in a controlled amount using the existing heating, ventilation, and air-conditioning (HVAC) system for even distribution and mixing.
 These systems involve exterior air intakes, ductwork running to the return air side of the HVAC system, dampers to allow control of the air intake and electronic controls to ensure that the HVAC fans operate often enough to draw in adequate fresh air.

-Each system had advantages and disadvantages and must be correctly sized by a qualified or licensed HVAC company.
+Each system has advantages and disadvantages and must be correctly sized by a qualified or licensed HVAC company.
 For new construction and major renovations, the whole-house ventilation system should be included in the ventilation calculations when determining the cooling/heating requirements of the house, along with any filtering or dehumidification needs.
 In addition to ventilation, many homes in hot-humid and mixed-humid climates require mechanical dehumidification.

 All homes need ventilation to remove stale interior air, pollutants, and reduce excessive moisture and humidity.
 Researchers recommend whole-house mechanical ventilation systems for all homes.
 The amount of ventilation required depends on the number of occupants and lifestyle, as well as the size and volume of the building.